jeffersonnnn/Chingu-Journal-App/Readme.md

     npm install

-Since this a test project, the mlab credentials and JWT secret are available in the .env file which is excluded from .gitignore.
+Since this a test project, the mongodb credentials and JWT secret are available in the .env file which is excluded from .gitignore.
 This is for **testing only**.
 Production version will not contain the .env file.
 Next run the command:

     npm run dev